 Visiting Them Doesn’t Feel like a Commute

 There are so many things in this world that people have managed to sexualise – I could take all day listing them here.
 But one thing that is never sexy is obligation – and that’s exactly what a commute is.
 If you don’t go to work, you won’t have a job, and if you don’t go to see your dates, you’re not having sex.
 Full stop.
 Dating people who are nearby means one of you won’t be exhausted by the time you get there, and let’s be honest, “how was your journey” is a mind-numbingly boring ice-breaker.

-Save Money on Travel to Make for a Wicked Destination
+Save Money on Travel to a Wicked Destination

 Do you ever want to scrap the dinner-and-drinks date ideas and go rock climbing, paintballing, or trampolining instead?
 We have for sure, but we also know it can be an expensive day out.
 If you’re saving money by not having to pay for those peak time trains or gallons of fuel, you can put it towards some unique and fun dates instead!
 Or if you’re in the habit of saving what you earn, the pair of you could save up for a short romantic trip together.
 The possibilities are endless, people!